-Provides reference material for each tool in the toolset including command line options, syntax and error messages.
-Many of the tools in the toolset are generic to other INMOS toolset products, e.g. the ANSI C and FORTRAN toolsets, and the documentation reflects this - examples may be given in more than one language.
-The appendices provide details of toolset conventions, transputer types, the assembler, server protocol, ITERM files and bootstrap loaders.
+Provides reference material for each tool in the occam 2.1 and ANSI C Toolsets, including command line options, syntax and error messages.
+Many of the tools in the Toolsets are generic to several toolset products, e.g. the occam 2.1 toolset and the ANSI C toolset, and the documentation reflects this.
+The appendices provide details of toolset conventions, transputer types, memory configuration files and the configuration languages.